Hugo-AOYAGI/ToDoApp/README.md

 Please note that any feedback is appreciated, I'm still learning programming
 and I'd love to know what I could improve on in my code or even on my git hub repo.

-Bugs to fix:

-- Prevent changing days if there is a process running
-- Fix the task repeat